DFE-Digital/claim-additional-payments-for-teaching/docs/logging.md

 You will need PIM elevated privileges to view logs for production.

+# Logit.io

+Logs are shipped to [Logit.io](https://logit.io/) automatically by AKS.
+You will need an account to access this service.

 ## App Service

 The App Service handles HTTP traffic.